PhD Food Logistics and Quality Management, Wageningen University and Research, the Netherlands, 2010

 Pillar 1: Research and Innovation

-The CITT promotes problem driven and sustainable research and innovations targeted at promoting food and nutrition security.
+The CII promotes problem driven and sustainable research and innovations targeted at promoting food and nutrition security.
 These researches and innovations cut across the food supply chain; from farm to fork.

 Pillar 2: Technology Transfer